-Keywords : Orem self care model, menopause, quality of life
+Keywords : Orem"s self-care model, Menopause, Quality of life

-Objective: Lack of information on the symptoms of menopause may aggravate symptoms and reduce the quality of life in postmenopausal women.
-This study aimed to determine the effect of self-care trainings, based on Orem’s model, on self-care behavior, and the quality of life in postmenopausal women.
+Objectives: Lack of information on the symptoms of menopause may aggravate symptoms and reduce the quality of life in postmenopausal women.
+This study aimed to determine the effect of self-care trainings, based on Orem’s model, on selfcare behavior, and the quality of life in postmenopausal women.

-Conclusion: Training is one of the most important factors in improving self-care behavior and quality of life.
-The use of self-care programs is a safe, noninvasive and inexpensive way to control physical and psychological problems.
+Conclusions: Training is one of the most important factors in improving self-care behavior and quality of life.
+The use of selfcare programs is a safe, noninvasive and inexpensive way to control physical and psychological problems.
 These programs can be easily taught to the patients (clients); and their impact on postmenopausal women is very important.

 Cite By, Google Scholar